Back to Louisiana

 These notes stay tied to the official amendment files and metadata from the legislature.

-• Requires insurers to provide detailed information about portfolio-based rebates or discounts for each medication identified by its National Drug Code (NDC).
+• Enhances transparency standards by requiring insurers to furnish a comprehensive account of portfolio-based rebates or discounts encompassing the wholesale acquisition cost and the net cost for each medication, identified by its National Drug Code (NDC).

 Plain English: HFLBHB870 2395 1716 HOUSE FLOOR AMENDMENTS 2026 Regular Session Amendments proposed by Representative Horton on behalf of the Legislative Bureau to Engrossed House Bill No.